Kamaal Williams: Musical style

+According to a Bandcamp Daily article, Williams finds his ideas through "a rough, basic idea: a motif, a beat, a timbre, or a combination of the above".
 Williams prioritises rhythm in his music.
 Having previously been a drummer, Williams aims to bring a percussive approach to the keyboard.
-He was initially influenced in producing hip hop in the style of 90s boom bap.

-Williams' sound on Black Focus and The Return has been called a blend of several genres, among them jazz, funk, hip hop, grime, garage and broken beat.
+He creates music under his own genre of jazz, hip-hop, R&B and EDM which he dubs "Wu Funk".
+Critics have considered his second album Wu Hen as an example "Wu Funk".

 Despite influences such as Miles Davis, John Coltrane and Herbie Hancock, Williams has rejected the term 'jazz' being applied to his music, citing the "elitist" and traditionalist connotations it evokes.
-He has instead opted to create music under the eponymous genre of 'Wu funk'.
 Piotor Orlov of NPR said that "[Williams'] 'jazz' is grounded in post-Mwandishi Herbie Hancock, Bob James' "Nautilus" and J Dilla productions."
 Williams has also listed Jamiroquai, Roy Ayers, Donald Byrd, the 2001 album Execute by Oxide & Neutrino, and his home city of London as influences on his music.
-Williams said that The Return represents all of London, in that the various contributors came from a diverse cross-section of the city's areas.
+Williams said that The Return represents all of London.
+He was also initially influenced in producing hip-hop in the style of 90s boom bap.

-When playing live, Williams said that he with his own band "completely improvise with the base of the song.
-On the night we don’t know how it’s going to sound.
+According to Williams, when playing live he and his band "completely improvise with the base of the song.
+On the night we don't know how it's going to sound.
 Spontaneous and loose in the structure, it allows us to express ourselves.
 We just let it roll out."
+He also likens playing live to having a conversation with his musicians.

-When Williams performed with Dayes in Yussef Kamaal, Jochan Embley wrote in a 2017 gig review that "When you see the south London duo play together, with that preternatural ability to predict and effortlessly follow whichever direction the other is about to fly off into, you’d think they had been playing together for a lifetime."
+When Williams performed with Dayes in Yussef Kamaal, Jochan Embley wrote in a 2017 gig review that they had a "preternatural ability to predict and effortlessly follow whichever direction the other is about to fly off into."
+However, Orlov opined that the duo's album Black Focus undermined William's musical abilities.
+In contrast, Ammar commented that after his split from Dayes, Williams: "struggled to establish his solo sound without the powerhouse drumming of his former partner Dayes".